AED

 AED stands for automated external defibrillator.

 Let's break that down because each word matters.
-External means the pads go on the outside of the chest, not internally like the dramatic paddle scenes you see on medical shows.
-Automated means the device makes the critical decisions for you — it analyzes heart rhythm and determines whether a shock is needed.
+Also, External means the pads go on the outside of the chest, not internally like the dramatic paddle scenes you see on medical shows.
+Practically speaking, Automated means the device makes the critical decisions for you — it analyzes heart rhythm and determines whether a shock is needed.
 Defibrillator is the function: it delivers a controlled electric shock to stop chaotic electrical activity in the heart and give the organ a chance to reset into a normal rhythm.

 The difference between a heart attack and cardiac arrest